collinfeight5/LeNet-ML-Traffic-Sign-Classifier/README.md

 ### Writeup / README

 ### Data Set Summary & Exploration
+Here is a link to the dataset that was used for this project: [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset)

 * The size of training set is 34799
 * The size of the validation set is 4410